brunoreis/aritimetica-server/docs/environment_vars.md

 When you run `yarn dev`, the `.env` vars are loaded by the package.json script (--require dotenv/config).

+We also have a `.test.env` file that is used by the tests.
+Please check the tests documentation to learn more about that.

 You can define the type of the expected `process.env` object in `/environment.d.ts`